CyberfusionIO/python3-core-api-client/README.md

 response.failed
 ```

-To raise `cyberfusion.CoreApiClient.exceptions.CallException` in case of an unexpected HTTP status code, use `send_or_fail`.
+To raise `cyberfusion.CoreApiClient.exceptions.CallException` in case of an unexpected HTTP status code, use `send_or_fail` instead of `send`.
+It takes the same parameters.

 ### Generating models